 NMR-Based Structural Chemistry

-RNA editing and modification are post-transcriptional processes found in all organisms and involved in many biological functions such as splicing, miRNA regulation, control of protein synthesis and mRNA surveillance.
-More than 100 nucleotide types are modified in rRNA, mRNA and tRNA, suggesting an amazing diversity in the mechanisms of control of RNA function through modification.
+RNA editing and modification are post-transcriptional processes found in all organisms that contribute to numerous biological functions, including splicing, mRNA regulation, protein synthesis control and mRNA surveillance.
+More than hundred nucleotide types are modified in rRNA, mRNA and tRNA, suggesting an amazing variety of mechanisms to control RNA function through modification.

-The second major aim of our research is the development of methodologies to support structure-based drug design (SBDD) in infection.
-The search of new active molecules starts with screening experiments for the identification of possible interaction partners and proceeds to the development of the small molecule leads into efficient drugs, with both high affinity and specificity to the target and good pharmacokinetic properties.
-At this stage, structural information on the active ligands in complex with the receptor is of crucial importance.
+The second important goal of our research work is the development of methods to support structure-based drug design (SBDD) in the field of infection.
+This search for new active molecules begins with screening experiments to identify potential interaction partners.
+It continues with the development of small molecules into effective drugs that combine high affinity and specificity for the target molecule as well as good pharmacokinetic properties.
+At this level, structural information about the active ligands in the complex with the receptor is of crucial importance.

 We are the developers of INPHARMA (Interligand NOEs for PHArmacophore Mapping), an NMR-based method that provides access to the relative binding mode of pairs of competitive ligands without requiring large amounts of protein, recombinant material or expensive labeling experiments.
 Currently, INPHARMA is being further developed in several directions and is used in collaboration with the pharmaceutical industry or scientific institutes in medically relevant systems.